 by SOUTH AUSTRALIAN DIVISION, THE TAX INSTITUTE

-This paper shows how tax consolidation can work in a business restructing including:
+This presentation shows how tax consolidation can work in a business restructing including:

 - establishing a business structure - use of company groups